tayler-id/comic-panel-description-generator/memory-bank/progress.md

 - **Web Interface**: Flask application with upload form and results display
 - **Market Research**: Validated demand through X (Twitter) posts
 - **Technical Approach**: Implemented approach with Python, OpenCV, Flask, and Transformers
+- **Commercial Grade Mode**: Option for ultra-factual descriptions with no interpretation
+- **Description Verification**: MCP tool to verify descriptions and remove speculative content
+- **Feedback Processing**: MCP tool to process user feedback and learn from corrections

 ## What's Left to Build